dpopadic/arpmRes/README.md

 <img src="img/general_framework.png" height=400/ width=600/>
 </p>

 The checklist can be explained by examining a portfolio at time $t_{now}$.
-The focus in on the performance and we have two goals:
+The focus is on the performance and we have two goals:
  1) Risk management: measure the risk between $t_{now}$ and the investment horizon $t_{hor}$
  2) Portfolio management: optimise future performance over horizon